n1gp/ka9q_hpsdr/README.md

 side ka9q-radio.
 If ka9q-radio isn't in an adjacent directory, needed source code from ka9q-radio is used from the ALT_SRC directory.

-I've been using the built-in tool 'tune' and 'pcmrecord --stdout' and executing them from posix spawn, but recently I put in code to control and grab the IQ data using sockets.
-If you have problems you can also build using the older method by:

 make USE_INSTALLED_TOOLS=1